mkw-TL/chess_data/content/english/_index.md

 13. b3?? { [%eval -4.14] [%clk 0:00:02] } 13...
 Nf4? { [%eval -2.73] [%clk 0:00:21] } 0-1
 ```

 This is already a very useful format.
-Data that I did not extract includes the date, time, round, and any title information.
-I did not have any questions that I wanted answers to that included the first three fields, and I feel that the granularity of the rating field encompasses any differences between titled and non-titled players.
+Data that I did not extract includes,
+* date
+* time
+* round
+* Title information
+as I did not have any interesting questions.

 Due to the zst decompression algorithm I used, the game was lumped together, rather than including line breaks.
 This provided a benefit of ensuring the game data was all analyzed, however, provided less than optimal slices of the data, leading to slightly more fragile code.
 For example, ```1. e4 1-0``` is a valid game that currently my code throws away.
 Additionally, any game that does not have clock data is not handled.

 A useful utility that the script includes, to catch and troubleshoot these cases is a debug mode that allows me to print out specific game or line numbers.
-Very useful for validation, and fixing edge-cases that arise.
-Anything that my script fails at parsing gets thrown into a log.txt file.
+This is very useful for validation, and fixing edge-cases that arise.
+Anything that my script fails at parsing gets thrown into a `log.txt` file.
-Ommitted games include in-progress games
+Ommitted games include in-progress games.

 #### Data Analysis